xcore/sw_audio_effects/module_dsp_short_reverb/README.rst

 =======================

 :scope: Early Development
-:description: A 'reverb-like' effect is created using a combination of delays, filtering and gain-shaping, capable of processing upto 4 channels of 48 KHz audio in parallel.
+:description: A short 'reverb-like' effect is created using a combination of delays, filtering and gain-shaping, capable of processing upto 4 channels of 48 KHz audio in parallel.
 :keywords: audio, dsp
 :boards: XA-SK-AUDIO